simplesamlphp/simplesamlphp.github.io/lists/index.md

 #### SimpleSAMLphp Translators' list

-This mailing list is for translators of simpleSAMLphp.
+This mailing list is for translators of SimpleSAMLphp.
 If you have helped out with translating SimpleSAMLphp to some language, you should join this list:

 <form action="http://groups.google.com/group/simplesamlphp-translation/boxsubscribe">